dishes-digest/dishes-digest.github.io/all_collections/_posts/2024-04-16-dishes-digest.md

 Fun fact: did you know we have several different types of sponges?
 We have the yellow-green sponges (these are the default sponge), a scrubby brush, the rougher green rag/sponges, the blue swedish dish cloth, and steel wool.
 The back green side of the the yellow-green sponges are rougher.
 The blue swedish dish cloth is only for cleaning the stove/counter not for dishes!

-In general, your order of trying to use sponges should be (you move on to the next if the previous wasn’t enough to clean): yellow side of yellow-green sponge, green side of yellow-green sponge, scrubby brush, then steel wool.
+In general, your order of trying to use sponges should be (you move on to the next if the previous wasn’t enough to clean): yellow side of yellow-green sponge, green side of yellow-green sponge, rougher green sponge, scrubby brush, then steel wool.
 If you are needing to scrub too hard to get something off, you should use a rougher sponge to not damage it!

 Bianca’s Bold Bproposition: If you are washing a cutting board, you should use only the scrubby brush or harsher green sponges.
 The normal yellow-green sponges are damaged by the cutting board’s abrasive surface.

-If you have a non-stick pan* you should only use the yellow/green dish cloth (anything metal or too rough can damage it and be dangerous).
+If you have a non-stick pan* you should only use the yellow/green sponge (anything metal or too rough can damage it and be dangerous).
 If you really need it on non-stick, you can try the rougher green sponge, but you need to be uber super-duper careful and gentle to not scratch it.

 *To tell if you have a nonstick pan: nonstick pans tend to be the ones that don’t look stainless (which you can usually tell from color and texture).
 If you aren’t sure – ask people if it is!
 It’s an intuition you can build up over time :) !